PhpMadman/PlayWithSanta/README.md

   *  Random NPC to acidently kill or get killed by.

 ### TODO's
-* Move Navbar to its own template
 * The game should be on the start page
 	* But still in own partial template
 * Add page & nav to display top scores
-* Login Page
-	* post / cookie code for login
 * Regiser Page
 	* post / cookie for register
 * User class